System Design Space

 durable append

-Command is appended to durable local log for autonomous execution and replay.
+The command is persisted in a durable log for autonomous execution and safe replay.

 Write path checkpoints